 Stuart and Joy Williams became members of the ARDG in 1971 with a small flock of Romney's, this quickly grew as the farm developed.
 Situated just north of Auckland the farm is a comfortable mix of hill country and rolling contours.
-Jenny, Stuart and Joys daughter, along with her husband Adrian and two children Ashton and Shanae, joined the farm in 2009 and have now taken over all of the day to day running of the farm.
-Stuart passed away in 2016 but Joy continues to live on the farm.
-The farm now totals 480 hectares.
+Jenny, Stuart and Joys daughter, along with her husband Adrian and two children Ashton and Shanae, joined the farm in 2009 and have managed the farm since 2014.
+Stuart passed away in 2016 and Joy now lives in a rural residential care facility.
+The farm now totals 480 hectares following the purchase of a neighbouring lease property.

-The "Glenbrook" flock has now been intensively screened for 48 years, with only the highest performing animals selected.
+The "Glenbrook" flock has now been intensively screened for 51 years, with only the highest performing animals selected.
 Only the best rams are interchanged between all ARDG members and other breeding partners such as Landcorp Farms.
-This distributes a broad band of genetic material from large numbers, these are indexed and ranked based on genetic testing and field analysis over a wide range of traits to be sure of accuracy.
-In addition our contribution to the Central Progeny Test, the FE trail at Hunterville and the Multiplier Project at Whangara Farms ensures our genetics are tested in a variety of climates and challenges.
+This distributes a broad band of genetic material from large numbers, these are indexed and ranked based on genetic testing and field analysis over a wide range of traits to be sure we are meeting the needs of commercial farmers In addition our contribution to the Central Progeny Test, the FE trail at Hunterville and the Multiplier Project at Whangara Farms ensures our genetics are tested in a variety of climates and challenges.

 Along with the assistance and guidance of a geneticist, DNA testing with Zoetis and recording and analysis data with the help of Sheep Improvement Limited we have the very best information on which to select our sires and those for our customers.

-Adrian and Jenny also have an interest in a boutique beef breed, the Bazadaise, they import semen from France and are looking forward to this years spring calves, many being third cross.
+Adrian and Jenny also have an interest in a boutique beef breed, the Bazadaise, they import semen from France and are looking forward to being able to provide Bazadaise bulls for purchase in the future.

 A free lambing, open faced sheep with good mothering ability, a vigorous nature with high survival rates along with high ewe efficiency is a major feature.
 The flock is recorded for the above traits using the Sheep Improvement Limited recording system (SIL) and ranked using the National Genomic Evaluation.
 All stock is run under realistic stock rates on rolling to hill country contour.

-All Ram lambs are put through worm resistance and worm resilience trial with the guidance from Ag Research scientists, this is our 18th year of selecting rams based on this trait.
-A recent inquiry from a local vet about our worm resistance and resilience programme helped to confirm the incredible advances the ARDG have made in this area.
-Have a look at the breeding value graphs here to see the genetic trends we have accomplished as a group especially for FE and worm FEC. genetictrendgraphsardg.pdf
+Worm resistance and worm resilience are vitally important to the commercial farmer, Glenbrook Romneys recognise this as a vital breeding goal.
+All ram lambs are put through worm resistance and worm resilience trials with the guidance from Ag Research scientists, this is our 20th year of selecting rams based on this trait.
+A recent worm/drench trial from a local vet a helped to confirm the incredible advances the ARDG have made in this area, including no drench resistance.
+In 2020 Glenbrook Romneys became accredited with Worm FEC Gold accreditation.

 Improved genetic gains equating into real production gains for lamb growth, fertility, disease and parasite resistance and survival rates this combined with excellent meat eating quality ensures you are breeding the best genetics for your flock.